Why SEO is Like Fishing

 - What bait are you going to use?
 What keywords are your potential customers going to search for when they need your goods or services?

 - What’s the environment like – what are your competitors doing?

 When it comes to fishing – if you love it, you’ll go often.
 If you don’t, you won’t – which if your family relies on fish for their dinner, means that they are going to suffer.

 Can you see where I’m going with this?
 If you love it (like I do), you’ll constantly immerse yourself in it, even in your spare time – books, websites, workshops, experiments, talking to others.

 And if you don’t?
 You’ll most likely neglect it, and your business will suffer as a result.

 So if you are a business owner, annoyed that you haven’t gotten to grips with this SEO thing, that’s okay.
 I’m not much chop at fishing.
-But I can definitely help you with SEO!
+But my team and I can definitely help you with SEO!